596acres/django-livinglots/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Simultaneous to your other tasks, start listing the ways people can legitimately get access to land your city.
-Be detailed and work on making these readable to a general audience.
-Note which parcels the method will work on.
+Be detailed and work on making these readable for a general audience.
+Note which types of parcels the method will work on.
 Some tactics are only suitable for public land, some are only suitable for public land under the jurisdiction of a particular agency.

-In Living Lots, we call these tactics *pathways*.
+In Living Lots, we call these tactics **pathways**.
 Vacant parcels have a list of these on their page.
 This is why you want your text to be accessible.

 In addition to *pathways* becoming content for your new site, thinking through them is going to affect the way you think about the data regarding land in your city.
-You'll find yourself thinking, "oh, it's sometimes easier to get access to lots that repeatedly receive fines for litter, can we find that information somewhere?"
+You'll find yourself thinking, for example, "oh, it's sometimes easier to get access to lots that repeatedly receive fines for litter, can we find that information somewhere?"

 People